Azure/azureml-examples/README.md

 >
 > Run `python setup-workspace.py -h` to see other arguments.

+## Getting started

+To get started, try the [introductory tutorial](tutorials/an-introduction).
+You'll accomplish:

+- running "hello world" on cloud compute to demonstrate the basics
+- run a series of PyTorch training on cloud compute to demonstrate mlflow tracking & using cloud data

+You should then be able to understand every other example available in the repository, which are listed below.

 ## Contents

 A lightweight template repository for automating the ML lifecycle can be found [here](https://github.com/Azure/azureml-template).